 Control

-Your partner tries to tell you what to do, what to wear, who you can be friends with.
+In unhealthy relationships, control is often a major issue.
 They may constantly check up on you, monitor your location, or question your intentions.
 Excessive calling and texting is a sign of controlling behavior.
 Some people will use threats to harm themselves or somebody else to make you do things.
+This control over your life aims to increase the power dynamics within the relationship.

 Humiliation